Have you heard about SEMRush Organic Research Tool?

 - Last Update: It indicates the time when the last keyword was updated.

 Since the Organic Search Positions table contains a lot of data, it is difficult to find the data that you are looking for.
-To simplify this, you are provided with filters option.
+To simplify this, you are provided with a filters option.

 If you know the keyword, then you can directly type it in the search bar.
 Else you can click the advanced filters option.
 Here can you include keywords with a particular term or exclude them.